Concrete18/Steam-Library-Tracker/logs/README.md

-Allows adding the empty director
+Allows adding the empty directory